-Authorized candidates who are taking the RIMS-CRMP examination at a Pearson VUE testing center or via OnVUE online proctoring will be required to provide two forms of valid identification (ID).
-A primary ID must contain a photo and signature, and one secondary ID must contain a signature.
-The first and last name used to register must match exactly the first and last name on both of the IDs that are presented on test day.
+Authorized candidates who are taking the RIMS-CRMP examination at a Pearson VUE testing center or via OnVUE online proctoring will be required to provide one form of valid identification (ID).
+ID must contain a photo and signature.
+The first and last name used to register must match exactly the first and last name on the ID that is presented on test day.

-Acceptable Forms of Primary ID International Travel Passport Driver's license Military ID (including spouse & dependents) Identification card (national/state/province identity card) Alien registration card (green card, permanent resident, visa) Local language ID (not in Roman characters) - accepted only if issued from the country the candidate is testing in
+Acceptable Forms of ID

+- International Travel Passport - Driver's license - Military ID (including spouse & dependents) - Identification card (national/state/province identity card) - Alien registration card (green card, permanent resident, visa) - Local language ID (not in Roman characters) accepted only if issued from the country the candidate is testing in - \ The ID must contain a photo and signature unless the signature is embedded in the identification.
+When this occurs, the candidate must present another form of signature identification from the list, e.g., a passport AND a government-issued driver's license OR state/national identification card with photo and valid signature AND signed credit card.